Mo8Faiz/Mo8Faiz/README.md

 ---

-⭐️ *All this effort… just to get noticed by a recruiter 😭.
+⭐️ *All this effort… just to get noticed by a recruiter 😭*.

-“Spent hours polishing this—hope HR notices.”.*
+*“Spent hours polishing this—hope HR notices.”.*